 Trust builds when families see that the nurse is calm, listens well, and explains the process.

-Credentials and Training for Home Immunization Providers
+Credentials and Training for Home Immunisation Providers

-Good companies don’t just hire anyone.
+Most companies don’t just hire anyone.
 They train their nurses and doctors on storing vaccines, handling emergencies, and keeping everything clean.
 They make sure their staff learn about new health rules and follow them.

 Red Flags: How to Identify Unsafe Services